QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 In effect, this experiment amounts to launching an unfunded social security system.

-We can  use our code to compute the transition ignited by  launch this system.
+We can  use our code to compute the transition ignited by  launching this system.

 Let's compare the results to the {ref}`exp-tax-cut`.